Karel Reisz: Early features

-His first feature film Saturday Night and Sunday Morning (1960) was based on the social-realism novel by Alan Sillitoe, and used many of the same techniques as his earlier documentaries.
+Reisz's first feature film, Saturday Night and Sunday Morning (1960), was based on the social-realism novel by Alan Sillitoe, and used many of the same techniques as his earlier documentaries.
 In particular, scenes filmed at the Raleigh factory in Nottingham have the look of a documentary, and give the story a vivid sense of verisimilitude.
 The film won the Grand Award for Best Feature Film at the 1961 Mar del Plata International Film Festival.
 It was successful at the box office and made a film star of Albert Finney.

-Reisz directed a TV series Adventure Story (1961).
+Reisz directed a TV series, Adventure Story (1961).
 He produced Anderson's feature directorial debut This Sporting Life (1963), then he and Finney reunited on Night Must Fall (1964).

 Reisz directed Morgan – A Suitable Case for Treatment (1966) adapted by David Mercer from his 1962 television play.

 His fourth feature as director was Isadora (1968), a biography of dancer Isadora Duncan, with a screenplay by Melvyn Bragg that starred Vanessa Redgrave.

+Reisz joined the British Film Institute's Board of Governors in 1969 with the aim of bolstering support for independent British directors, but left the role after only a year.

 Hollywood

 Reisz's first film shot in America was The Gambler (1974) with James Caan.

-He did Who'll Stop the Rain (1978) with Nick Nolte and Tuesday Weld.
+He made Who'll Stop the Rain (1978) with Nick Nolte and Tuesday Weld.
 He was meant to follow it with an adaptation of Brian Moore's novel The Doctor's Wife based on a script by Joe Eszterhas, but the film was never made.

-Back in London, he directed The French Lieutenant's Woman (1981), which was probably the most successful of his later films.
+Back in London, Reisz directed The French Lieutenant's Woman (1981), which was perhaps the most successful of his later films.
 Adapted from the John Fowles novel by Harold Pinter, it starred Jeremy Irons and Meryl Streep.
-In 1982 he directed John Guare's Gardenia Dreams on stage in Boston.
+In 1982, Reisz directed John Guare's Gardenia Dreams on stage in Boston.

-He did Sweet Dreams (1985), based on the life of country singer Patsy Cline, starring Jessica Lange.
-After it he did a script about Libby Holman for Ray Stark but it was never made.
+He directed Sweet Dreams (1985), based on the life of country singer Patsy Cline, starring Jessica Lange.
+After it, he made a script about Libby Holman for Ray Stark, but it was never produced.

 Later career

-Reisz's last feature was Everybody Wins (1990), with a screenplay by Arthur Miller and based on his play.
+Reisz's last feature was Everybody Wins (1990), with a screenplay by Arthur Miller, and based on his play.

 From 1991 to 2001, Reisz focused on theatre directing in London, Dublin and Paris.
 He directed an adaptation of The Deep Blue Sea (1994) for British TV.
-In 1995, he directed Moonlight by Harold Pinter with Jason Robards and Blythe Danner.
-At a Beckett festival at Lincoln Center in 1996, he directed Happy Days.
-In 1999, he did Pinter's Ashes to Ashes, with Lindsay Duncan and David Strathairn at the Roundabout Theater Company.
-At the Pinter Festival at Lincoln Center in 2001, he staged A Kind of Alaska and Landscape.
-When the Gate Theater filmed all Beckett's stage plays, Reisz did Act Without Words I (2001).
+In 1995, he directed Moonlight by Harold Pinter, starring Jason Robards and Blythe Danner.
+At a Beckett festival at the Lincoln Center in 1996, he directed Happy Days.
+In 1999, he did Pinter's Ashes to Ashes, featuring Lindsay Duncan and David Strathairn, with the Roundabout Theater Company.
+At the Pinter Festival at the Lincoln Center in 2001, he staged A Kind of Alaska and Landscape.
+When the Gate Theatre filmed all Beckett's stage plays, Reisz did Act Without Words I (2001).